ElioDiNino/SSC-Scripts/README.md

 ## Legalities

-Although I (or anyone else I have spoken to who has used this) have never had any issues, SSC explicitly states that using any sort of automated use of the service goes against their terms of service.
+Although I (or anyone else I have spoken to who has used this) have never had any issues, SSC explicitly states that any sort of automated use of the service goes against their terms of service.
 With that in mind, use these scripts at your own risk :)

 ## Setup Instructions